 While squash is in the oven, sauté bell pepper and red onion over medium heat until softened but still slightly crunchy.
-Add salsa, corn, fresh cilantro, and salt and pepper to taste.
+Add salsa, black beans, corn, fresh cilantro, and salt and pepper to taste.
 Stir mixture and heat through.
 Keep on low heat.

 When squash is done cooking, remove baking sheet from oven, scoop out seeds and gooey innards, and drain any water that may have collected inside the squash during cooking.
-Fork through the squash to loosen the strands from the hell.
+Fork through the squash to loosen the strands from the shell.

 Turn oven up to low broil setting.
 Fill spaghetti squash shells with veggie mixture and stir around.
 Top with shredded cheese and return baking sheet to oven for 1-2 minutes, until cheese is just melted.
 Serve with guacamole, plain Greek yogurt or sour cream, and more salsa.